Gold Lunar Sheep 1oz – Proof (boxed)

-This is a brand new bullion coin issued by The Royal Mint.
+This is a gold bullion coin issued by The Royal Mint.
 Coins will be packed loose for small orders and may come in Ryal Mint tubes of ten for larger orders.
 If you wish to protect your coins individually, we sell coin capsules which fit perfectly.
 The coins are minted in 999.9 purity gold and contain 1oz of precious metals.
-The Lunar Sheep gold coin, issued in 2015 is the second of the 12 coin Lunar Shēngxiào Collection.
-Each coin, designed by British Chinese artist Wuon-Gean Ho,represents an animal from the Chinese Lunar calender.
+The Lunar Sheep gold coin, issued in 2015 is the second of the 12-coin Lunar Shēngxiào Collection.
+Each coin, designed by British Chinese artist Wuon-Gean Ho, represents an animal from the Chinese Lunar calender.

 The Lunar Sheep obverse features the familiar 4th portrait of Elizabeth II, by renowned designer Ian Rank-Broadley, and the inscription ELIZABETH·II·D·G REG·FID·DEF·100·POUNDS·